PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

     {NULL, NULL, 0, NULL}        /* Sentinel */
 };
 ```
-We declare the name under which the function will be visible, the pointer to the function itself, type of arguments it expects (no arguments, positional arguments or keyword arguments) and a docstring.
+We declare a name under which the function will be visible, a pointer to the function itself, type of arguments it expects (no arguments, positional arguments or keyword arguments) and a docstring.

 ### Nervous system